 MPH Behavioral Sciences — Boston University (Massachusetts)

-For more than 35 years Lynn Ann (Bethel) Short has worked in health and human services, and for 25 years in public health as a clinician, administrator, and educator.
-For almost a decade, she worked in a leadership role as the Massachusetts State Dental Director, having statewide responsibilities with high-risk population such as the low income, developmentally disabled, minorities and seniors, as well as collaborating with local, state and national organizations, agencies and institutions.
-She also helped create policies and regulations to expand access to health care for all residents of the Commonwealth.
+For 35 years Lynn Ann (Bethel) Short has worked in health and human services, and for 25 years in public health as a clinician, administrator and educator.
+For almost a decade, she worked in a leadership role as the Massachusetts State Dental Director, having statewide responsibilities with high-risk populations including the low income, developmentally disabled, minorities and seniors as well as collaborating with local, state and national organizations, agencies and institutions.
+She also helped create state policies expanding access to health care for all Massachusetts residents.

-For the past 18 years Lynn has worked in higher-education teaching courses in public health, research, policy, and global healthcare.
-She is currently a full-time faculty member at the University of Nevada, Reno, in the School of Community Health Sciences, working with students across the country in the newly established Online Master in Public Health program.
-Lynn has expertise in promoting community-based prevention programs for rural and urban settings and in 2017; she was involved in a campaign to change Nevada state law to fluoridate Washoe County (population 450,000).
-Lynn has been involved in workforce development in Massachusetts and Nevada and has spoken nationally and internationally on innovatively using the dental hygiene workforce.
+For the past 18 years Lynn has worked in higher-education teaching courses in public health, research, policy and global healthcare and is a full-time faculty member at the University of Nevada, Reno, School of Community Health Sciences.
+Lynn has expertise in promoting community-based prevention programs for rural/urban settings and in 2017, was active in a campaign to change Nevada law to fluoridate Washoe County.
+Lynn has been involved in workforce development on both coasts and has spoken nationally/internationally on the dental hygiene workforce.

-American Public Health Association: A member since 2001, Lynn began her service to APHA in 2006, first as an Oral Health Section Councilor and then as a member of the Action Board, becoming chair in 2011.
-She was also co-chair of the Joint Policy Committee.
+American Public Health Association: A member since 2001, Lynn began her service to APHA first, as an Oral Health Section Councilor and then as a member of the Action Board, becoming chair in 2011, and co-chair of the Joint Policy Committee.
 After a one-year term as an ex officio member on the Executive Board, Lynn was elected to serve a four-year term.
 During that time she led the Committee on Social Responsibility and completed her service as chair of the Executive Board in 2016.
-In 2017, she was appointed to serve on APHA’s Awards Committee for a three-year term.
+In 2017, she was appointed to serve on APHA’s Awards Committee.

 State and National Leadership: In addition, to being a member of the Nevada Public Health Association and working to establish Nevada’s oral health coalition, Lynn is a former member of the Massachusetts and both California Public Health Associations.
-Since 2011, she has served as Editor of Oral Health Matters, a publication of the Association of State and Territorial Dental Directors, and also manages their social media platforms.
 She is the only dental hygienist on the World Federation of Public Health Associations’ Oral Health Working Group.
-She has held several leadership roles on coalitions and professional organizations including past president of the Massachusetts Dental Hygienists’ Association and volunteer coordinator for Massachusetts Special Olympics Special Smiles.
-Lynn is a Master Gardner and currently President of the May Arboretum Society, a multi-million dollar non-profit supporting the Wilbur D. May Arboretum and Botanical Garden (Reno, Nevada).
+She has held leadership roles on coalitions and professional organizations including past president of the Massachusetts Dental Hygienists’ Association and volunteer coordinator for Massachusetts Special Olympics Special Smiles.
+Lynn is President of the May Arboretum Society, a multi-million dollar non-profit supporting the Wilbur D. May Arboretum & Botanical Garden (Reno, Nevada).

-While public health is about knowledge, creativity, and the passion to improve the health of communities locally, nationally and/or internationally, we also need to be contemporary - addressing the challenges facing us in the 21st century with unlikely partnerships, unheard of in the past.
-When a billionaire investor, banking titan, and an e-commerce giant band together to make a change in the way that healthcare is delivered in our country, it should be a warning that we must do things differently in order to have a meaningful role at the health table.
+While public health is about knowledge, science, and the passion to improve the health of communities near and far, we also need to be creative and contemporary - addressing the challenges facing us in the 21st century with unlikely partnerships, unheard of in the past.
+When a billionaire investor, banking titan, and an e-commerce giant band together to make a change in the way healthcare is delivered in our country, it should be a wake-up-call that we must do things differently in order to have a meaningful role at the health table.

-- Promote out-of-the-box partnerships to spread the message that focusing on prevention and return on investment is essential for the sustainability and growth of current and future public health programs and policies.
+- Promote out-of-the-box partnerships to spread the message that focusing on prevention and a return-on-investment is essential for the sustainability and growth of current and future public health programs and policies.

-- Develop initiatives to inspire our members and attract new members and students – both traditional and online as well as from diverse backgrounds to ensure the long-term effectiveness and sustainability of APHA and the public health profession.
+- Develop initiatives to inspire our members, attract new members and students – both traditional and online as well as from diverse backgrounds to ensure the long-term effectiveness and sustainability of this Association and the public health profession.

-I look forward to your suggestions, support, and involvement to help make APHA a stronger and more influential catalyst, resource, and leader for a healthier nation.
+I look forward to your support and involvement to help make APHA even stronger and a more influential catalyst, resource, and leader for a healthier nation.